Joel-Eagles/Recessed-Unifi-Entry-Senser/README.md

 # Recessed-Unifi-Entry-Senser
-A redesigned case for the Ubiquiti SuperLink Entry Sensor. made to recess the sensor and magnet into the door and frame.
+A redesigned case for the Ubiquiti SuperLink Entry Sensor.
+Made to recess the sensor and magnet into the door and frame.

 [Click here for IFixit disassembly guide](https://www.ifixit.com/Guide/Ubiquiti+Unifi+Entry+Sensor+%7C+USL-Entry/211997) (Backup is [here](https://github.com/Joel-Eagles/Recessed-Unifi-Entry-Senser/blob/main/DisassemblyGuideBackup.pdf) if unavailable)
 <br>